esl/bryan_cb_sf_2020_talk/readme.md

 ![](images/Aer_Lingus_EI-DUB_A330.jpg)

-Receive a booking confirmation at 8:03 PM - I will fly to London! [^rain_and_horrible_food]
+Receive a booking confirmation at 8:03 PM - you will be flying to London!

-[^rain_and_horrible_food]: Where it's almost certainly raining, and a pizza that an Italian would use to wipe the floor costs £15.

 ---

 ![](images/Aer_Lingus_EI-DUB_A330.jpg)
 ![right](images//man-working-using-a-laptop-2696299.jpg)

-# System malfunction !
+# Actually Fail!

 * Another booking confirmation, this time at 8:15 PM..
 * Check my bank account - billed twice.